allejo/LeagueOverseer/README.markdown

     Use of undeclared identifier 'bz_isCountDownPaused'

 This error occurs because the build of BZFlag you are using is outdated and the *bz_isCountDownPaused()* function did not exist at the time you checked out/cloned your copy of BZFlag.
 If you are still using SVN, then a `svn pull` should do the trick as *bz_isCountDownPaused()* was the last change committed to SVN.
 If you have stayed up to date with development, a `git pull` in your BZFlag clone will update the necessary files to include this function.

+### Repository Branches

+This repository contains different branches mainly for historical purposes where only two branches are actually used.

+#### Active

+- **master**

+    This branch is where all of the development occurs and always contains the most up to date plugin, which may or may not be stable.

+- **release**

+    This branch contains the latest stable release of the plugin and should be used when compiling for a production server.

+#### Abandoned

+- **C++98**

+    This branch contains abandoned code that followed the C++98 standards but was abandoned in favor of using the new C++11 features.

+- **matchOverSeer**

+    This branch contains the original code for the Match Overseer plugin used for OpenLeague.
+League Overseer was originally a fork of the this plugin.

+- **v1_0**

+    This branch contains the code for the 1.0 version of the plugin that used SQLite for information storage and had a lot of bugs.

 Server Details
 --------------